Use Python and Chrome to Take Webpage Screenshots

-In 2017 Chrome released a headless (no GUI) feature of being able to take a screenshot of a single web page from a specified viewport.
-This helps in keeping an archive for version comparison, monitoring, and client-facing deliverables.
-Because it’s a headless feature it’s perfect for use with Python.
-In just several lines we’ll run headless Chrome, take the screenshot, optimize it, and then we’re ready to do whatever else with it.
-It can be helpful for detecting changes and looking for performance opportunities.
+In 2017 Chrome, Google released a headless (no GUI) mode that can capture a screenshot of a web page from a specified viewport.
+This is useful for archiving pages for version comparison, monitoring, and client deliverables.
+Because it runs without a GUI, it is well suited for automation with Python.
+In just a few lines we’ll run headless Chrome, capture a screenshot, optimize it, and then use the result however you need.
+This workflow can help detect visual changes and surface performance opportunities.
 Let’s get started!

 Requirements and Assumptions